Leeann954/TFM/README.md

 # TFM
-TThis repository is part of my Master's thesis for the **Master's in Computational Social Sciences** at **Universidad Carlos III de Madrid**.
+This repository is part of my Master's thesis for the **Master's in Computational Social Sciences** at **Universidad Carlos III de Madrid**.
 **Academic Year**: 2024–2025

 ---